KTH Royal Institute of Technology: Schools

+The abbreviations are used officially by the university.

 International and national ranking

 Overall rankings

-KTH was 73rd worldwide in the QS WUR 2024, 97th worldwide in the THE WUR 2024, 201–300th worldwide in ARWU 2022, and 207th worldwide in the USNEWS rankings.
+KTH was 78rd worldwide in the QS WUR 2026, 98th worldwide in the THE WUR 2026 and 201–300th worldwide in ARWU 2025.

+In its key subject area, Engineering and Technology, KTH ranked 33 world-wide in the QS World University Rankings by Subject 2026, making KTH the 5th highest ranked university in Engineering and Technology within the European Union.
+KTH ranked 40 world-wide within Engineering in the THE World University Rankings by Subject 2026, making KTH the 4th highest ranked university in Engineering in the European Union.

-KTH was the 138th best-ranked university worldwide in 2022 in terms of aggregate performance across QS, THE, and ARWU, as reported by ARTU.
+KTH was the 118th best-ranked university worldwide in 2025 in terms of aggregate performance across QS, THE, and ARWU, as reported by ARTU.

-It was ranked 3rd in Sweden and 79th worldwide in the Times Higher Education World Reputation Rankings 2025.

-Subject/Area Rankings
+Subject Rankings

-In the QS rankings by subject 2023:
+In the QS World University Rankings by Subject 2026: